Microsoft Word DOCX – export config usage

 <default>

-This element is where the default conversion options are set.
+This element sets the default conversion options.

 <default>